CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 * In order to make it comprehensible at all times, where the devices are located, each user should be entered in a handover / return journal with name, organizational unit, telephone number, purpose.
 ** Redemption or transfer: **

-* The user announces his last used password or sets a default password.* The laptop must be scanned for malware using a current antivirus program.
+* The user announces his last used password or sets a default password.
+* The laptop must be scanned for malware using a current antivirus program.
-* The user must ensure that all data that the user still needs is transferred to data media accessible to him prior to handing over the device.
+* The user must ensure that all data still required by the user is transferred to data media accessible to him prior to handing over the device.
 In addition, the user must ensure that all files and data generated by him are deleted.
 For this purpose, suitable tools must be available.
 * The return of the laptop and the result of the virus scan are documented.
 The completeness of the device, the accessories and the documentation must be ensured.
 * To ensure that the defined secure basic configuration is present and there are no more vulnerable files on the laptop, it should be reinstalled using a reference installation.
 The intended use of the laptops must be documented.

 #### SYS.3.1.M8 Secure Connection of Laptops to Data Networks [User]

 It is important to determine which regulations are to be observed when connecting laptops to own and third-party LANs and to the Internet.
-It should be avoided that this affects the secure operation of your own LAN and other IT systems coupled with it, eg. B. by imported malware.
+It should be avoided that this will affect the secure operation of your own LAN and other IT systems coupled with it, eg. B. by imported malware.

 If a laptop is to be reconnected to the corporate or government network after an external deployment, it must first be ensured by a thorough check with current virus signatures that this laptop is not infected.